 Taxes, tax laws, and tax brackets are a concern for anyone, especially as you approach retirement.
 How will you pay taxes on retirement income if you live on a fixed income?
 How can you protect yourself from surprises that show up at tax time and potentially cost you more than you anticipated?
+How can you potentially reduce taxes, especially in retirement?

 Any retirement plan should address taxes, including: